stefanches7/OpenBIDSifier/README.md

 6 WPs are the following
 Harmonizing **metadata** *with LLM based tools*:
-1. Annotation column names (from non-BIDS to BIDS)
+1. Annotation column names (from non-BIDS to BIDS) - working with tabular data
 2. File structure
 3. Study metadata (fetching from repository HTMLs too)